LDurham89/CNN_Cancer_Detection/Draft.md

 - It consists of two convolutional layers,
 - Two Max Pooling layers
 - A flatten layer
-- Two dense layers - COMMENT ON FIRST ONE
-- COMMENT IN SECOND ONE, BE CLEAR WHAT SIGMOID DOES
-- MAYBE A DROPOUT LAYER.
-- COMMENT activation function
+- Two dense layers - the first of these layers where the learning process is carried out, weights are generated and a signmoid activation function return values between 0 and 1
+- A drop out layer - a tool to prevent overfitting by having a layer where a set fraction of nodes in the network are effectively switched of at random.

 As mentioned, I took the model through several stages of refinement to find the best solution.
-Firstly, I took an iterative approach to including layers in the model, I test the use of Adam and rmsprop optimizers, added augmented data and used cross-validation methods to tune the hyperparameters of my model.
-I feel the at the resulting model is intuitive and performs well, as is discussed in more detail below.
+Firstly, I took an iterative approach to including layers in the model, added augmented data and then used cross-validation methods to tune the hyperparameters of my model.
+I feel that the resulting model is intuitive and performs well, as is discussed in more detail below.

 ### Justification - will basically need a rewritten version of the text below